ourren/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Cheng Huang is an Assistant Research Professor in the College of Cybersecurity , Sichuan Univeristy.
+Cheng Huang is an Assistant Research Professor in the College of Cybersecurity, (Sichuan Univeristy)[http://en.scu.edu.cn/].
 I am broadly interested in all aspects of network and system security.
 My work follows a measurement and data driven approach to characterize and detect critical security issues in large-scale systems.
-My current research focuses on attack detection, underground economics, DNS analysis, Cyber threat intelligence.
+My current research focuses on attack detection, underground economics, cyber threat intelligence.

 I am looking for self-motivated students who have strong interests in Web security research.
-If you are interested, feel free to send me an email. (codesec [at] scu.edu.cn)
+If you are interested, feel free to send me an email. (codesec[at]scu.edu.cn)